otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 What is the difference between the `validatePostInstitution` and `validatePutInstitution` functions?

-The `validatePostInstitution` function is used to validate data when creating a new institution, requiring all fields to be present.
-In contrast, the `validatePutInstitution` function validates data when updating an existing institution, where all fields are optional but at least one must be provided for the update to be considered valid.
+- The `validatePostInstitution` function is used for validating data when creating a new institution.
+It requires all fields to be present and valid.

+- The `validatePutInstitution` function is used for validating data when updating an existing institution.
+It allows partial updates, so all fields are optional, but at least one field must be provided.

 ---